bendrucker/hapi-raven/README.md

 Once you register the plugin on a server, logging will happen automatically.

-The plugin listens for [`'request-error'` events](http://hapijs.com/api#server-events) which are emitted any time `reply` is called with an error where `err.isBoom === false`.
+The plugin listens for [`'request-error'` events](http://hapijs.com/api#server-events) which are emitted any time when hapi replies is called with an error where `err.isBoom === false`.
 Note that the `'request-error'` event is emitted for all thrown exceptions and passed errors that are not Boom errors.
 Transforming an error at an extension point (e.g. `'onPostHandler'` or `'onPreResponse'`) into a Boom error will not prevent the event from being emitted on response.

 --------------